Welfare Advice Team

 BCDA/TCFL Social Health and Wellbeing

 This is a partnership programme with Taughmonagh Community Forum Limited (TCFL) funded by the Public Health Agency (PHA).
 We deliver a targeted Health and Social Wellbeing programme across the lifecycle comprising sports/physical activity, intergenerational relationship building, drug awareness, and personal development e.g. counselling.
+This includes seniors engagement programmes, Men’s Shed, summer scheme, and other cultural events.

 The service delivers talking therapy sessions, either counselling or life-coaching.
 Clients are referred to the service by their GP via the Mental Health Hub.